What is Sustainable Packaging?

 The only pivot we have made is to avail of An Post's special Christmas 100% recyclable mailing bags.
 We just couldn't resist getting in on the Christmas vibe.

-On a more serious note, the savings we make from keeping our packaging to an absolute minimum plays a considerable role in allowing us to donate 5% of each sale to the Inner City Helping Homeless charity.
-In addition to gifting a tee to the charity for every 5 garments sold.
+On a more serious note, the savings we make from keeping our packaging to an absolute minimum plays a considerable role in allowing us to donate 5% of each sale to Homeless charities across the country.
 We certainly believe that's a much better use and allocation of funds.